alfaoz/dart/README.md

 # DART | Data Access and Reformatting Tool

 **Rock your CSVs!**
 DART is a modern, cross-platform desktop application built with PySide6 that lets you load, view, filter, sort, and export CSV data with ease.
-With advanced filtering commands, a sleek dark mode, and a rock‑inspired version naming scheme, DART turns data reformatting into a head-banging experience.
+With advanced filtering commands DART turns data reformatting into a head-banging experience!

 ![DART Screenshot](screenshot.png)
-*DART in action – filtering and sorting CSV data with style!*
+*DART in action*

 ---